ebencollins/SinusBot-Stream/README.md

 - Support for more browsers

 ## Dependencies
-- apache2 with libapache2-mod-php
-- php, php-curl
 - Sinusbot
+- apache2, libapache2-mod-php, php, php-curl

 #### The following are used, but aren't required locally
 - Video.js